-BSNBCS typically follows the lead of the New York City Department of Education in making decisions about school cancellations or other school opening or closing changes due to citywide safety issues.
-Specifically, if other New York City public schools are cancelled for weather or any other emergency, BSNBCS may cancel school to protect the safety of all scholars and staff.
+BSNBCS typically follows the lead of the City of New York City in making decisions about school cancellations or other school opening or closing changes due to citywide safety issues.
+Specifically, if other New York City public schools are canceled for weather or any other emergency, BSNBCS may cancel school to protect the safety of all scholars and staff.
 BSNBCS reserves the right to cancel or change school schedules to meet weather or special circumstances.